zeebo/zeebo.github.io/source/_posts/2012-08-07-painless-web-handlers-in-go.markdown

 ---
 layout: post
-title: "Sessions in Go"
+title: "Painless Web Handlers in Go"
-date: 2012-08-04 14:13
+date: 2012-08-07 14:13
 comments: true
-categories:
+categories: [go, web, tutorial]
 ---

-One topic I find people might have some trouble with when it comes to web dev in Go is using sessions.
-To that end I decided I would add a user system to the [gostbook][gostbook] we wrote [last time][quickandclean].
-Lets do it!
+[Last time][quick] we made a little guestbook application, but there was a couple little pain points.
+We had to have some boiler plate at the top of all of the handlers, and errors were handled by copying the same line of code everywhere.
+We also had fixed url paths hard coded in handlers and templates.
+Let's see how we can fix that.

 <!-- more -->

-## Some cleanup
+## Adding context

-First, I think we should deal with the pain points [identified][pain] last time.
-Let's start by cleaning up some boiler plate.
+A lot of the boiler plate in the handlers last time had to do with the database for each request, so let's start by cleaning that up.
 How we do this is by creating a type that will have the context for the request.

 {% codeblock context.go %}